rikedyp/APLWorkshop/course/notes.md

     - Dfns & tacit programming for functional data manipulation
     - Tradfns for program control and system interaction

+### Technical
+Possible to put in an HTMLRenderer?

 ### Workshop Layout

 Notes are sufficient for students to learn the basic constructs needed to solve the problems on each page.
 The accompanying video may contain additional explanations, visualisations and analogies to aid understanding.
 Instructors are advised to deliver this content "live" (in real time) so that students can ask questions as they arise.
 Independent learners can use the materials as provided.

 Initially, concepts are sufficiently explained so that the students only needs to apply them to the problems given.
 As the course progresses, students are given examples and should discover the behaviour for themselves.

+Although this course provides an order of modules, it should be perfectly fine to shuffle sessions around and address certain topics sooner than otherwise.
+It is possible that in conversations and students' questioning it will be worthwhile to introduce things not yet introduced.

 ### Language Learning